Learn how to make the best Charcoal Bath Bombs in this easy DIY beauty tutorial.

 I prefer to go light on the charcoal powder because it can leave behind a residue that needs to be cleaned (try this tub cleaner).
 You can add extra charcoal powder to the dry ingredients for totally black bath bombs.

 As far as essential oils go, I used lavender and Roman chamomile, but you can choose any scent combination you like.
-If you prefer bath salts over bath bombs, try our Detox Charcoal Bath Soak.
+If you prefer bath salts over bath bombs, try our DIY Charcoal Bath Soak.

 How to Make Charcoal Bath Bombs